 Book a flight to San Francisco to be in a city that is constantly on the list of America’s most expensive cities to live in, and property values continue to rise to some of the highest in the nation.
 With all the entertainment options and the wide range of culture and diversity in San Francisco, it’s no wonder the city of San Francisco thrives on tourism.
 Flights to San Francisco are always filled with travelers seeking a reprieve from life’s everyday chaos.

 San Francisco climate

-If you’re looking for tank-top weather and margaritas on the beach, you won’t find them in San Francisco.
-The weather is surprisingly chilly in this Californian city, even in the summer when temperatures occasionally rise above 70 degrees.
-Summer days usually start with a morning fog over the city.
-Because of this fog, the city rarely sees more than a few hot days in a row, but just a few miles inland it’s clear, hot and dry.
+If you’re looking for tank-top weather and margaritas on the beach, cancel your flight to San Francisco.
+San Francisco is surprisingly chilly, even in summer.
+Summer temperatures occasionally go above 70 degrees and usually start with a morning fog over the city.
+Because of the fog, the city rarely sees more than a few hot days in a row, but just a few miles inland it’s clear, hot, and dry.
 Book flights to San Francisco in the fall when clear skies and temperatures in the 80s grace the city.
-Winter temperatures are usually in the 40s and 50s and rarely dip below freezing.
-Winter rain combined with ocean breezes can make it feel cold, but San Francisco is a popular vacation destination and has visitors, festivals, and events year round.
-It’s advisable to book San Francisco flights and hotels at the same time to ensure your vacation is complete and affordable.
+Winter temperatures are usually in the 40s and 50s and rarely go below freezing.
+But the winter rain combined with ocean breezes can make it feel cold.San Francisco is a popular vacation destination and has visitors, festivals, and events year-round.
+It’s advisable to book San Francisco flights and hotels at the same time to ensure your San Francisco vacation is complete.